whitecatboard/Lua-RTOS-ESP32/docker/README.md

 After that you can configure your parameters using `make menuconfig` and `make`.

 All changes will be in folder /tmp/lua-docker-folder/source/ on your local system.

+Also, you can update code using `git pull` in /tmp/lua-docker-folder/source/